Data Centers in Arad

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct cloud on-ramps within Arad, as of July 2025.
-Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure via private network links to the nearest access points, typically located in Bucharest or other regional hubs like Vienna and Budapest.
+Direct Cloud On-Ramps Direct cloud on-ramps are not available within Arad, as of September 2025.
+Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure through network hubs in Vienna or Frankfurt via private network extensions or IP transit services.

 Power Analysis